arangodb/docs-hugo/site/content/3.12/develop/http/documents.md

             Name of the `collection` in which the document is to be created.
           schema:
             type: string
+        - name: collection
+          in: query
+          required: false
+          description: |
+            The name of the collection.
+This query parameter is only for backward compatibility.
+            In ArangoDB versions < 3.0, the URL path was `/_api/document` and this query parameter was required.
+This combination still works, but the recommended way is to specify the collection in the URL path.
+          schema:
+            type: string
         - name: waitForSync
           in: query
           required: false